igor-sb/bluprint/README.rst

 Features
 --------

-* Say goodbye to copy/pasting and dealing with file paths within notebooks.
+* No more copy/pasting file paths within Python/R scripts and notebooks.

 * Configuration (*conf/*), data (*data/*) and shared code separated from notebooks.